jmontanari777/fastapi/README.md

 # fastapi
-Python server for the retina project
+Python server for the retina project.